ansys/pysimai/README.rst

    :alt: Black

-A Python wrapper for Ansys simai simai
+A Python wrapper for Ansys SimAI

 How to install